Would you know if your dog had hypothyroidism?

 - Other autoimmune non-endocrine problems, like autoimmune hemolytic anemia

-If your dog has one of these issues, thyroid testing is a good idea.
+If your dog has one of these issues, testing for hypothyroidism is a good idea.

 Don’t let your vet talk you out of it.

-Your conventional vet may resist testing if your dog doesn’t have classic symptoms.
+Your conventional vet may resist testing your dog for hypothyroidism if he doesn’t have classic symptoms.
 I had that experience.